davsar89/TGF-TEB-Propagation-Geant4/README.md

 TGF-TEB-Propagation-Geant4-MT
 =====
-Geant4 model for Terrestrial Gamma-ray Flashes (TGF) and associated electrons and positrons (TEB) propagation in Earth atmosphere and environment (magnetic field).
+Model for Terrestrial Gamma-ray Flashes (TGF) and associated electrons and positrons (TEB) propagation in Earth atmosphere and environment (magnetic field).
+Based on [GEANT4](https://geant4.web.cern.ch/).
 =====

 contact : <david (dot) sarria (at) uib (dot) no>